-The HRPDC will work in partnership with the Hampton Roads Sanitation District (HRSD) and other local stakeholders to continue building the regional GIS data portal called HRGEO.
-HRGEO houses dozens of regional GIS data layers related to HRPDC/HRTPO projects as well as "collaborative" regional layers.
-Collaborative regional GIS data layers are created by combining existing local GIS data and converting it to regional data standards.
-Further work on collaborative layers will involve holding workshops with stakeholders to develop additional regional data standards.

-The goal is to build on the foundation of regional GIS data, which can then be used for new applications and analyses in the future.
+HRPDC staff continues to build the regional Geographic Information Systems (GIS) open data portal known as HRGEO.
+HRGEO publishes dozens of regional GIS data layers related to HRPDC and HRTPO projects as well as "collaborative" regional layers which can be downloaded by the public from the website.
+Collaborative regional GIS data layers are created by combining existing local government GIS data and converting it to regional data standards.
+The HRPDC partners with the Hampton Roads Sanitation District (HRSD) on collaborative efforts.
+The goal is to build on the foundation of regional GIS data, which can then be used for new applications and analyses by the public and our partners.